An epidemiological model with waning immunity and reinfection: Numerical experiments and comparative analysis

-The above parameter values are illustrative and are not directly calibrated from data for any particular disease.
-However, they are chosen to be roughly consistent with COVID-19: the maximal immunity period after infection or vaccination is set to 200 days, the maximal duration of infection is 20 days, the recovery rate $\rho$ is such that 4.6\% of the infected individuals are still infected at the day 20 and recover on this day.
+The above parameters are chosen to be roughly consistent with COVID-19: the maximal immunity period after infection or vaccination is set at 200 days, the maximal duration of infection is 20 days, the recovery rate $\rho$ (assumed to be constant for simplicity)\footnote{ In fact, the dependence of the recovery rate on $\theta$ and $\tau$ can be rather complicated in reality.} is such that 4.6\% of the infected individuals are still infected on day 20 after infection and recover on this day.
 The function $c(\theta,\tau)$ is specified in a simple way so that it is decreasing in both variables.
-The function $\rho$ is assumed constant for the sake of simplicity.\footnote{ In fact, the dependence of the recovery rate on $\theta$ and $\tau$ can be rather complicated.} Also no mortality due to the disease is assumed to avoid shrink of the population in the long run.
-The function $c_0 \sigma$ (observe that $c_0$ and $\sigma$ appear only as a product) is linearly increasing starting from zero value (as it makes sense) with a slope $0.15/\bar \tau$.
-The value of $c_0$ and the constants $2$ in $c$ and $0.3$ in $\sigma$ are chosen so that the results are well calibrated.
+The function $c_0 \sigma$ (observe that $c_0$ and $\sigma$ appear in the model only as a product) increases linearly starting from zero value (as it makes sense) with a slope $0.15/\bar \tau$.
+In our calculations, we consider no mortality due to the disease in order to avoid shrinking of the population in the long run, which would overlay the observed effects.
+The pathogen load $v$ is obtained by simulation based on the paper \cite{LS+PM+NS+VV-24} with clinical data from \cite{Ke+-22}, the later providing information concerning $v(\cdot,0)$.
+The output of the simulation is in the form of a large table, therefore only the graph is given on the left plot of Figure \ref{F_vir}.

+The functions $c$, $v$, $\sigma$ are determined up to multiplicative constants.
+Having in mind the model, the number of constants, including $c_0$ reduces to two, which in our simulations are chosen so that the results are plausible.
+In practice, these constants, as well as additional shape-parameters for $c$, $v$ and $\sigma$ should be determined using data for the progress of a real disease.

+Initial distributions for both susceptible and infected populations across their respective age variables also have to be specified.
+While these choices are again arbitrary in our non-empirical study, we select initial conditions that represent a biologically plausible scenario of a population with prior disease exposure entering a new epidemic wave.